From a non-UH campus

 Step 7.
 Register for Courses

-Students can view classes that are available, then register online for courses by logging on to STAR
+View the the available classes, then register online for courses by logging on to STAR.

 Step 8.
 Pay your tuition and fees by the posted deadline